RockLi/miniark/README.md

 ### Online Installation

-`miniark`

-This command will download and install the kubernetes environment automatically.
+Run `miniark` directly, it will download and install the kubernetes environment automatically.

-### Offline Installation
+### Offline Installation(Recommended)

-1. Download the pre-packed files, click link [URL](https://minio.longguikeji.com/ark/v1.0/miniark-offline.tar.gz)
+1. Download the pre-packed files, click link here [URL](https://minio.longguikeji.com/ark/v1.0/miniark-offline.tar.gz)
-2. You can execute command `tar zxvf miniark-offline.tar.gz -C ~/` to extract the files to `$HOME/.miniark`
+2. Execute command `tar zxvf miniark-offline.tar.gz -C ~/` to extract files to `$HOME/.miniark`
-3. Run `miniark`, everything should works fine now.
+3. Run `miniark`, everything should works fine now in a minute.

 ## Warning

-Due to the feature of offline installation, we make a modified minikube, you can checkout the [commit](https://github.com/RockLi/minikube/commit/06856df3a8a8af8a0893abc5fb9375bd770bfd74).
+Since we need the offline installation feature, we made a modified minikube, you can checkout the [commit](https://github.com/RockLi/minikube/commit/06856df3a8a8af8a0893abc5fb9375bd770bfd74) in case you have security concerns.